 Due to a variety of factors ranging from the readiness of property owners to develop their land, interest of the development community, and development constraints in other areas, changes to the assumptions about the location and extent of future growth are sometimes warranted.
 After the first 19th Avenue North Business and Agency meeting, it became apparent that certain land owners along the corridor had heightened interested in short term development than previously understood.
 NDSU Technology Park management indicated a desire to add future facilities along the corridor.
 In addition, two commercial industrial developments were in the process of being developed when the corridor study began, NDSU was in the process of completing additional housing between North University Drive and 10th Street North, additional development activity was being discussed on the Skills and Technology Center site, and NDSU began construction of a new and larger Livestock Research Facility.
-Purthermore, the 2009 flood and anticipated increase in the base flood elevation has placed development was anticipated, although many of those same constraints apply on land surrounding 19th Avenue North.
+Purthermore, the 2009 flood and anticipated increase in the base flood elevation has placed development constraints on land in South Fargo, which is where the majority of future development was anticipated, although many of those same constraints apply on land surrounding 19th Avenue North.